Amart85/dp-090-databricks-ml/Instructions/02-preparing-data-for-machine-learning.md

     ![Create new table](images/02-azure-databricks-create-table.png 'Create Table')

-## Preparing Data for Machine Learning
+## Exercise: Preparing Data for Machine Learning

 In this exercise, you will learn to prepare training data for machine learning purposes as shown in the notebook.